coq/coq/doc/sphinx/proof-engine/ltac.rst

       The number is the failure level.
 If no level is specified, it defaults to 0.
       The level is used by :tacn:`try`, :tacn:`repeat`, :tacn:`match goal` and the branching tacticals.
 If 0, it makes :tacn:`match goal` consider the next clause (backtracking).
-If non zero, the current :tacn:`match goal` block, :tacn:`try`, :tacn:`repeat`, or branching command is aborted and the level is decremented.
-In the case of :n:`+`, a non-zero level skips the first backtrack point, even if the call to :n:`fail @num` is not enclosed in a :n:`+` command, respecting the algebraic identity.
+If nonzero, the current :tacn:`match goal` block, :tacn:`try`, :tacn:`repeat`, or branching command is aborted and the level is decremented.
+In the case of :n:`+`, a nonzero level skips the first backtrack point, even if the call to :n:`fail @num` is not enclosed in a :n:`+` command, respecting the algebraic identity.